match-PM/match-PM-match_pm_ProMOC_Assembly/README_ENG.md

 Permission denied for /dev/ttyUSB*: Check user permissions (see Hardware Integration section).

-PMCLib import error: Make sure the library was placed correctly in local_libs/ and installed.
+PMCLib import error: Make sure the library was placed correctly in `local_libraries/` and installed.

+Hardware not detected: Check USB connections and run `lsusb | grep Thorlabs`.

+Service calls failing: Ensure all nodes are running with `ros2 node list`.

 🛠️ Development & Contributing
 Contributions to improve the project are welcome!
 Please follow our development guidelines.